Alien: Covenant: Possible sequel

 In September 2017, the chief executive officer of 20th Century Fox, Stacey Snider, stated that, although Alien: Covenant was a financial disappointment, the studio still intended to proceed with Scott's sequel.
 Just days later, screen-graphics designer Carl Braga announced that the project had been delayed.
 In October, Scott stated that "Alien: Covenant 2" will focus more on the androids and Artificial intelligences (A.I.s), as opposed to the xenomorphs.
 He said, "I think the evolution of the Alien himself is nearly over, but what I was trying to do was transcend and move to another story, which would be taken over by A.I.s.
 The world that the A.I. might create as a leader if he finds himself on a new planet.
 We have actually quite a big layout for the next one."
 In November 2018, the film's plot details were reported to take place on LV-426 (the world visited by the Nostromo in the original Alien film), with the extraterrestrial Engineers being featured in the film and being in pursuit of David following his nefarious actions against Planet 4.

 At the 2019 CinemaCon, it was stated that, after its acquisition of 21st Century Fox, Disney "will continue to create new stories" in the Alien series.
 In May, Variety reported that another prequel was reportedly "in the script phase", with Ridley Scott attached to direct, but it was still uncertain due to the disappointing box office returns of Alien: Covenant.
 In September 2020, Scott confirmed that a new Alien film was in development but it was unclear if this would be a sequel to Alien: Covenant.
 In August 2021, however, a news report concluded that a sequel was uncertain.

-In October 2024, Scott confirmed he is developing a new Alien film.
-On June 1, 2025, Screenrant published an interview with Ridley Scott where he announced his departure from the Alien franchise, saying "where it's going now, I think I've done enough, and I just hope it goes further", while expressing his critiques of the Alien sequels.
+In October 2024, Scott confirmed he was already developing a new Alien film.
+In June 2025, Scott announced his departure from the Alien franchise, saying "where it's going now, I think I've done enough, and I just hope it goes further", while expressing his critiques of the Alien sequels; though in August, Scott updated his stance and was open to a third prequel film saying, "Another Alien prequel — yeah, if I get an idea, for sure".
+In August 2026, Scott confirmed he was working on a sequel to Alien: Covenant that would focus on David creating a "brave new world for himself."